astrapi69/write-book-template/README.md

 - Replaces placeholders in `metadata.yaml` with structured values.
 - Ensures correct formatting for **lists** like `keywords` and `output_formats`.

+> 📘 Learn how this works in detail in the [Medium article](https://asterios-raptis.medium.com/automate-book-metadata-with-markdown-pandoc-ab78c03f58db)

 ### 4️⃣ Example Metadata Structure

 After running the Python script, `metadata.yaml` will look like this: